 Sometimes life ensures that you understand the meaning of a ‘crime of passion’ to your bones.
 The potent combination of anger and helplessness worked together to show me that I too can possibly be the subject of a True Crime drama.
-This blog has been quiet for enumerable reasons, I am ready to remedy this with this griping tale.
+This blog has been quiet for enumerable reasons, I am ready to remedy this with this gripping tale.
 You, dear reader, will need to brace yourself for my rusty and yet moving words as I describe my harrowing battle against nature.
-I don’t think my memories exaggerate what I experienced, but I cannot guarantee that my words wont.
+I don’t think my memories exaggerate what I experienced, but I cannot guarantee that my words won’t.

 Growing up in a large and busy household, I can sometimes ignore things.
 I like to describe it as adjusting its importance.
 So when I hear a persistent scratching above my window regularly, I think of Poe’s The Raven and then grudgingly get up.
-After all, its not as if anyone could be driven mad by a sound.
+After all, it is not as if anyone could be driven mad by a sound.